The Small Business Guide to Value‑Based Bidding in Google Ads (Stop Paying For Junk Leads)

 Level 3: Real‑Time Offline Conversions (Ground Truth)

 This is the gold standard.
-You connect your CRM or POS system directly to Google Ads, feeding back the actual revenue from each customer.
+You connect your CRM or POS system directly to Google Ads, feeding back the actual revenue from each customer: using offline conversion uploads and leveraging Google data for campaign optimization.

-• Feed actual revenue from CRM back into Google Ads.
+• Feed actual revenue from CRM back into Google Ads with accurate data to ensure Google's machine learning can optimize value-based bidding strategies effectively.

 • Con: Technical setup + volume required.